emdonkus/Fantastic-Four/notes/ideas.md

 Recipe planner/cookbook- As one finds recipes online, need way to compile them effectively.
 Could try to take the recipe panel, original link
+    Gather the recipe from original page
     save it to a databse of recipes have a search function
     users have their own table
     can select up next
     provide ratings and comments
+        Tables for ingredients
+        Tables for steps

 -------------